Sciatica Treatment, Colorado

 Sciatica can make daily movement feel impossible—whether it's sharp, burning, or radiating pain from your lower back down your leg.
 This common condition affects the sciatic nerve and can interfere with your ability to sit, stand, or walk without discomfort.

-At Advanced Regenerative Health, we treat sciatica at the source with customized treatment plans tailored to your needs.
+At Advanced Regenerative Health, we treat sciatica at the source with customized regenerative injection therapy plans tailored to your needs.
 Our non-invasive, drug-free therapies are designed to relieve pressure on the nerve roots, reduce inflammation, and help you restore mobility—without surgery or long-term medications.

 What is Sciatica?